-![]() Carlotta James, Project Director / Co-founder
+![]() Carlotta James, Co-founder & Project Director

 The dream of runners and monarch butterflies on a journey together came to Carlotta while running along forest trails in Peterborough, Ontario in 2016.
-Since then, Carlotta has been working tirelessly with the Monarch Ultra team to create an ultra marathon as a call to action towards environmental protection and monarch conservation.
+Since then, Carlotta has been working tirelessly with the Monarch Ultra team to create running events as a call to action towards environmental protection and monarch conservation.
 She is passionate about running, exploring wild spaces around the world, and connecting with the natural world.
-Carlotta lives in Peterborough with her family, who love spending time in nature together.
-Carlotta is a pollinator advocate and co-founder of Peterborough Pollinators and Three Sisters Natural Landscapes. |
+Carlotta is a pollinator advocate and eco-landscaper, and co-founder of Peterborough Pollinators and Three Sisters Natural Landscapes, organizations devoted to re-wilding urban spaces.
+Carlotta lives in Peterborough with her husband and son, who also love running and spending time in nature. |

 ![]() Rodney Fuentes, Co-founder